 Maybe we can take some lessons from the animal kingdom, actual mama bears.
 When their cubs are first born, they cuddle them, carry them in their arms, and suckle them.
 They’re very caring and compassionate, but it’s not very long before they start pushing them out of the den and teaching them how to run and climb a tree.
 They push them out of the den so they learn to protect themselves.

-Cubs can wander when mama bears go out and forge for food to help feed them.
+Cubs can wander while mama bears go out and forage for food.
 So the first thing they do is teach their cubs to protect themselves.
 The lessons mama bears teach continue on.
-They teach then how to forge for their own food, and allow them to wrestle and fight with each other so they learn to protect themselves.
-Ultimately them force their Cubs to leave their side at about 18 months old.
+They teach them how to forage for their own food, and allow them to wrestle and fight with each other so they learn to protect themselves.
+Ultimately they force their Cubs to leave their side at about 18 months old.

 This is a needed process that can be hard to see when our kids are young.
 Yet this is what research indicates.
 Providing our kids responsibility and teaching them how to protect themselves enables us to give them independence as they grow older.
 My research with 4,000 kids confirmed that and It is what all the research in current psychological journals is showing.
 Autonomy is important for our kids’ development and also contributes to having a great relationship with them through adolescence.

 If our goal is to raise contented, caring, and confident kids, what are some of the things we can do that don’t add pressure to our plate but are proven to actually help us reach our goal?

 The Relationship is the Best Protector